 Here you can find the current course catalog on our website.

-5. How do I sign up for exams?
+5. How do I register for exams?

 A note about elective modules: If you register for an exam in an elective module, this module has to be completed successfully throughout the course of your studies.
 If you receive a fail grade, you will have to take another course or course combination (depending on the type of module) from the same elective module.